 Step 1: Find the ACT Score Chart for Your Test

 If you've taken an official ACT practice test, your score chart will come near the end of the test PDF.
-For example, if you took the newest 2017-18 ACT test, you'll use the score chart that comes at the end of this test (pictured above).
+For example, if you took the newest 2018-2019 ACT test, you'll use the score chart that comes at the end of that test (shown in the first table above).

 Don't use a chart from a different practice test.
 Each test is equated differently, so you'll get the most accurate scale score when you use the chart for your specific test.